-Completed work is reviewed for adherence to overall program policies and attainment of study objectives and deadlines, and for feasibility of overall recommendations.
+Completed work is reviewed for adherence to overall program policies, feasibility of recommendations, and effectiveness of the approach used.

 FACTOR 3 - GUIDELINES

 Guidelines include policy, procedural, and technical manuals and handbooks, standard professional practices, published research results and related scientific reports, annual work plans, and oral instructions from the supervisor or senior scientist.
 Guidelines may have gaps in specificity that require interpretation and/or adaptation for application to issues and problems.